kevinboone/BAWF/README.md

 ![Screenshot](screenshot.png)

-This is an extremely simply, non-configurable, watch face for the Garmin Vivoactive3.
-It may work on other Garmin products with round faces, but this hasn't been tested.
+This is an extremely simple, non-configurable, watch face for the Garmin Vivoactive 3.
+It may work on other Garmin products with round faces, but this hasn't been tested [edited to add: it works fine with the Vivoactive 4 as well.
+However, this device, and others with large storage capacity, use MTP rather than USB mass storage to transfer files.
+This doesn't affect the use of this watch face, but it might potentially affect how you transfer the .prg file to the watch].

-The sole purpose of this application is to present an Analog watch face with the minimum amount of power consumption, to extent battery life.
+The sole purpose of this application is to present an Analog watch face with the minimum amount of power consumption, to extend battery life.
 To that end there is no seconds hand, no dynamically-generated fitness information, nothing except time and date.
 I've been very careful to ensure that the amount of math required to draw the face